Translated from Der Faschismus und seine demokratische Bewältigung, by Konrad Hecker (GegenStandpunkt Verlag, Munich: 1995) p. 305-26.

 The Communist International’s incorrect theory of fascism

-In the German Democratic Republic (East Germany), Germany’s communists realized a project that had failed when it mattered, namely to resist fascism with a powerful defensive front.
-In its own right, this was neither a bad nor a wrong undertaking; however, it was only as correct as the concept of the enemy held by the anti-fascists, and only as good as the reasons they gave to win over fellow combatants.
-And here the German communists, as well as their international umbrella organization, were unfortunately quite wrong.
+Germany’s communists realized in the German Democratic Republic a project that had failed when it mattered, namely a powerful defensive front against fascism.
+Not a bad or wrong endeavor in its own right; but also only as correct as the concept of the enemy formed by the enemies of fascism and only as good as the arguments with which they won combatants.
+And unfortunately the German communists as well as their international umbrella organization were somewhat off target here.

-They were quite certain about the “class character” of fascism, i.e., its place in the class struggle between the bourgeoisie and the proletariat:
+They were quite sure about the “class nature” of fascism, that is, about its place in the class struggle between the bourgeoisie and the proletariat:

 “Comrades, fascism in power was correctly described by the Thirteenth Plenum of the Executive Committee of the Communist International as the open terrorist dictatorship of the most reactionary, most chauvinistic and most imperialist elements of finance capital.”[1]

-This definition does not want to know anything about the political will to order that came to power in fascism:
+This definition doesn’t want to hear anything about the political desire for law and order that came to power in fascism:

 “Fascism is not a form of state power ‘standing above both classes -- the proletariat and the bourgeoisie,’ as Otto Bauer, for instance, has asserted....
 No, fascism is not a power standing above class, nor government of the petty bourgeoisie or the lumpen-proletariat over finance capital.
 Fascism is the power of finance capital itself.
 It is the organization of terrorist vengeance against the working class and the revolutionary section of the peasantry and intelligentsia.”

-The “vengeance” against those sections of the people that the communists chalked up as sympathizers was undoubtedly a different way of exercising rule than the judicious usage of interest-bearing capital and the private power that the bourgeois state attaches to money.
-However, the comrades did not want to distinguish between the – thought to be main – beneficiary of the fascist state power and its – political – subject.
-They thought they knew who needed fascist repressive actions and for what; and with that everything was already clear to them:
+The “organization of terrorist vengeance” against sections of the population who the communists counted as their sympathizers is undoubtedly an exercise of rule of a different sort than the expedient use of interest-bearing capital and the private power that the bourgeois state attaches to money.
+But the comrades didn’t want to differentiate any further between the – allegedly main – beneficiary of the fascist state power and its – political – subject.
+They thought they knew who needed fascist acts of repression and for what; and with that everything was clear to them:

 “With the development of the very deep economic crisis, with the general crisis of capitalism becoming sharply accentuated and the mass of working people becoming revolutionized, fascism has embarked upon a wide offensive.
 The ruling bourgeoisie more and more seeks salvation in fascism, with the object of taking exceptional predatory measures against the working people, preparing for an imperialist war of plunder, attacking the Soviet Union, enslaving and partitioning China, and by all these means preventing revolution.”